conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 Global automation procedures synced out from the [`conda/infrastructure`][infrastructure] repo include:

-- [Marking of issues and pull requests as stale][workflow-stale], resulting in:
+- [Marking/Closing stale issues and pull requests][workflow-stale]:
-  - issues marked as [[ repo.html_url ]]/labels/type%3A%3Asupport being labeled stale after 21 days of inactivity and being closed after 7 further days of inactivity (that is, closed after 30 inactive days total)
+  - [[ repo.html_url ]]/labels/type%3A%3Asupport issues are labeled as stale after 21 days of inactivity and are closed after 7 more days of inactivity (that is, closed after 30 inactive days total)
-  - all other inactive issues (not labeled as [[ repo.html_url ]]/labels/type%3A%3Asupport being labeled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
+  - non [[ repo.html_url ]]/labels/type%3A%3Asupport issues are labeled as stale after 365 days of inactivity and are closed after 30 more days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
-  - all inactive pull requests being labeled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
+  - all pull requests are labeled as stale after 365 days of inactivity and are closed after 30 more days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
 - [Locking of closed issues and pull requests with no further activity][workflow-lock] after 365 days
 - [Adding new pull requests to the Review board][workflow-project]
 - [Indicating an issue is ready for a maintainer's attention][workflow-issues] by toggling [[ repo.html_url ]]/labels/pending%3A%3Afeedback with [[ repo.html_url ]]/labels/pending%3A%3Asupport after a contributor leaves a comment
-- [Verifying that contributors have signed the CLA][workflow-cla] before allowing pull requests to be merged; if the contributor hasn't signed the CLA previously, merging is be blocked until a manual review can be done
+- [Verifying that contributors have signed the CLA][workflow-cla] before allowing pull requests to be merged; if the contributor hasn't signed the CLA previously, merging is blocked until a manual review can be done
 - [Syncing out templates, labels, workflows, and documentation][workflow-sync] from [`conda/infrastructure`][infrastructure] to the other repositories

 ## Issue Sorting Procedures